srbhr/Life-Principles-Notes/Master.md

 The ability to effectively explore different points of views and different possibilities without letting your ego barrier or your blind spots come in your way.

 1. You might not know what is the best possible outcome for you.
-2. Decision making is a two-step process.
+2. Decision-making is a two-step process.
     1. Take all the necessary information.
     2. Make decisions.
 3. **Don't worry about looking good, worry about achieving your goal.**
 4. You cannot put out without taking in.
-5. To understand perspective of others, suspend your judgement.
-Empathize and only then you can properly evaluate another point of view.
+5. To understand the perspective of others, suspend your judgement.
+Empathize, and only then you can properly evaluate another point of view.
 6. You are looking for the best answer.
 Not the best answer you can come up with yourself.

 **Always seek which view is right and then proceed with it.
-Even the experts makes mistakes and it pays to be radically open minded.**
+Even the experts makes mistakes, and it pays to be radically open-minded.**

 ---

 # Principle 4.
 Understand that people are wired very differently.

-Because of the different ways people are wired.
+Because of the different ways, people are wired.
 We all experience reality in different ways and this becomes the basis of human nature.

 People have different: